 … V. Lenzen in his Nature of Physical Theory emphasizes the genetic process that begins from experiential contents of force, heat, extension, duration, etc., to move through a process of redefinition towards terms implicitly defined by empirically established principles and laws. ..
 Lindsay and Margenau in their Foundations of Physics, … may be said to exhibit a preference for terms implicitly defined by equations.
 [CWL 3, 81-82/105]

-Macroeconomics is an explanatory science; as science it employs scientific method.
+Macroeconomics is an explanatory science; as explanatory it explains; as science it employs scientific method.

 … empirical method involves four distinct elements, namely

 - the observation of data,

 - insight into data,